victorFernandez173/victorFernandez173/README.md

 - 🖱️ Check my projects here in github too!

+- 🖱️ My best proyect so far is deployed: https://filmxtra.org

-- 🏢 Currenty I'm a junior fullstack web developer at Pyramid Consulting (Madrid, Spain)
+- 🏢 Currenty I'm unemployed but open to work.
+Previously I've gained a lot of useful experience as afullstack web developer at Pyramid Consulting (Madrid, Spain)

 <h3 align="left">Languages and Tools:</h3>